 Today’s Marijuana: Much More Dangerous for Kids

-We’re Smart Colorado, a parent-run nonprofit focused on protecting kids as marijuana and marijuana-derived products become increasingly commercialized.
-This compiles expert resources to inform parents and teens about the risks of today’s high-potency products.
+We’re Smart Colorado, a parent-run nonprofit focused on protecting kids as marijuana and ultra-potent THC products become increasingly commercialized.
+This compiles expert resources to inform parents and teens about the risks of today’s radically new high-potency products.

 Parents: You may have smoked pot when you were younger and you turned out OK.
 So what do you tell your teen?